mitdbg/datascienceclass/lab_1/README.md

 * Be sure to `trim()` your `category` to remove excess whitespace; futhermore, be careful that you also use `trim()` in the GROUP BY clause (if applicable) if you expect `"Foo "` and `"Foo"` to map to the same group!

 ## Part 3: Submission Instructions
 Make sure you are registered on Gradescope for this class.
-The course ID is `TODO`.
+The course ID/enrollment code can be found in [this note on Piazza](https://piazza.com/class/ls1w8zxfau34kg/post/7).

 ### Submitting as an Individual
 To submit responses as an individual, simply run: